Team Members

 Chaoming has worked at the University of Pittsburgh for more than twenty years in the departments of pharmacology, plastic surgery, and physical medicine & rehabilitation.
 She possesses a broad range of knowledge and expertise with laboratory techniques, especially in molecular biology, protein chemistry, and cell signaling.

-Esther Silberberg , PhD
+Esther Silberberg

-Esther is working on establishing a definitive correlation between viral infection and Parkinson's Disease pathogenesis, and plans on diving deep into the causative mechanisms of this correlation.
+Esther is working on establishing a definitive correlation between pathogenic infection and Parkinson's Disease pathogenesis, and plans on diving deep into the causative mechanisms of this correlation.
 Given the widely known idiom “knowing the sickness is half the cure”, she hopes to uncover potential mechanisms of manipulating this process.

 Graduate Student (HUJI)